Contracts for Excellence

 Hearings will be online via ZOOM.

-Registration for each event is HERE.
+Registration for each event will be posted HERE.

 The virtual meeting room will be open one hour before the start of the meeting to allow members of the public to sign up for public comment.